igrowbeards/rpg/combat.md

 Success allows damage roll

-Any amount of raises adds 1d6 of damage to the damage roll

 If you lose your attack roll nothing happens.
-If your opponenent gets a raise on you lose and action (if you have one to lose), if you go bust on a mellee attack roll your target gets an automatic attack on you even if they are out of actions.
+If your opponenent gets a raise lose and action (if you have one to lose), if you go bust on a mellee attack roll your target gets an automatic attack on you even if they are out of actions.
+Defending never takes an action.

 Melee Weapons do the damage listed plus your str bonus.
 On melee attacks there is no limit to the str bonus.